Alextopher/mahoney-best/content/robotics/abstraction.md

 > When referring to things "that come into and out of existence" programmers will use euphemisms like "life-cycle", "born", "died", or "killed".
 This is to just convey this relatively complicated concept in a way that we're unforuantely already familiar with.

 _Back in my day_ all commands were written explicitly by defining these 4 methods.
 I had a rule on the team (that is still enforced) that every command defined with this pattern must write all 4 methods instead of relying on the default implementations.
 For the most part it is not longer necessary to write commands this way, nowadays WPILib has a lot of helper classes to make writing commands easier.
-Nontheless I believe they are still a good starting poing for getting comfortable with Commands.
+Nonetheless I believe they are still a good starting point for getting comfortable with Commands.

 #### Long-form Command Examples